Asset Pricing in Pre-trained Transformer: Empirical results

 \subsubsection{Comparative analysis}

-For comparing the Transformer models and encoder-only Transformer models, we extract the best model in each group and evaluate them in the EW and VW portfolios.
-Table~\ref{tab:best_ew5321_ch3} shows the investing performance of the EW portfolio between the best Transformer models and the best encoder-only Transformer models in each group, while Table~\ref{tab:best_vw5322_ch3} shows the investing performance in the VW portfolio.
-Interestingly, from the periodical horizontal comparison, the EW portfolio shows insignificant differences between the best pre-trained Transformer model (Trans6) and the best SERT model (SERT5).
+For comparing the Transformer models and encoder-only Transformer models, we extract the best model in each group and evaluate them in the equal-weighted and value-weighted portfolios in the static transaction cost scenario.
+Table~\ref{tab:best_ew5321_ch3} shows the backtesting performance of the equal-weighted portfolio between the best Transformer models and the best encoder-only Transformer models in each group, while Table~\ref{tab:best_vw5322_ch3} shows the backtesting performance in the value-weighted portfolio.
+Interestingly, from the periodical horizontal comparison, the equal-weighted portfolio shows insignificant differences between the best pre-trained Transformer model (P\_Trans\_H6) and the best SERT model (SERT\_H4).
 By only considering the absolute capital gain (Annualized return), SERT performs better than the pre-trained Transformer model, but when jointly considering the downside risks (Sortino ratio), the pre-trained Transformer model performs better, especially during the extreme market periods (2112 and 2212).
-Moreover, LNF SERT (SERT1) performs better than the LNF pre-trained Transformer (Trans1) in all periods, and there is no significant difference between the standard encoder-only Transformer (T-En1) and standard Transformer model (Trans8).\\
+Moreover, LNF SERT (SERT\_LNF) performs better than the LNF pre-trained Transformer (P\_Trans\_LNF) in all periods, and there is no significant difference between the standard encoder-only Transformer (En\_Trans\_H1) and the standard Transformer model (C\_Trans\_H1). \\

-More specifically, the comparison of sortino ratio for each model in different periods gives a clear picture of the trading strategy-wise model performance, which is shown in Figure~\ref{fig:sortino_ew5321_bar_ch3}.
-From Figure~\ref{fig:sortino_ew5321_bar_ch3}, the best proposed models and their benchmarks show no advantage or insignificant advantage over the buy-and-hold strategy for equal-weighted portfolio (BHE) during the period of ‘1911’ (blue bars).
-However, the best proposed models (SERT5 and Trans6) illustrate the great advantage compared with the BHE during the period of ‘2112’.
-Their sortino ratios are approximately 47\% higher than BHE followed by the LNF SERT (SERT1), 17\% higher than BHE.
+More specifically, the comparison of Sortino ratio for each model in different periods gives a clear picture of the trading strategy-wise model performance, which is shown in Figure~\ref{fig:sortino_ew5321_bar_ch3}.
+From Figure~\ref{fig:sortino_ew5321_bar_ch3}, the best proposed models and their benchmarks show no advantage or insignificant advantage over the buy-and-hold strategy for the equal-weighted portfolio (BHE) during the period of ‘1911’ (blue bars).
+However, the best proposed models (SERT\_H4 and P\_Trans\_H6) illustrate the great advantage compared with the BHE during the period of ‘2112’.
+Their Sortino ratios are approximately 47\% higher than BHE, followed by the LNF SERT (SERT\_LNF), 17\% higher than BHE.
 And during the period of ‘2212’, the best proposed models still demonstrate superiority to the BHE benchmark.
-This supports the conclusion that the best proposed models achieve significantly higher profitability with consideration of downside risks during extreme market fluctuation. \\
+This supports the conclusion that the best proposed models achieve significantly higher profitability by considering downside risks during extreme market fluctuations. \\